🏆 BUY ANY 5 ITEMS — GET 1 FREE · No code needed

 Protein bar dark chocolate

-Protein bars: when to take?
+Protein bars: when to take them?

 Given their composition, protein bars can be recommended for use only when you die of hunger, and you absolutely do not have any other food available.
-Using a similar product as a component of the diet for a set of muscles is too expensive (normal whey protein is cheaper), and for weight loss – it is meaningless.
+Using a similar product as a component of the diet for a set of muscles is too expensive (normal whey protein is cheaper), and for weight loss it is meaningless.

 If I use sports bars, what should I look for on the label?